What Is 925 Sterling Silver And How Do You Identify It?

 How to verify the authenticity of sterling silver (92.5)?

-4. The general threshold of 92.5% is becoming a worldwide standard, but since official standards still differ in various countries, some jewelry can be marketed as sterling silver while being below that percentage and having markings that tell you nothing more than its price tag!
-This can lead people with an appreciation or interest into thinking they're buying something valuable when really what they have purchased may only cost half as much at most- so beware--use these tests before making any purchases from unknown retailers.
+4. The general threshold of 92.5% is becoming a worldwide standard.
+However, since official standards still differ in various countries, some jewelry can be marketed as sterling silver while being below that percentage and having markings that tell you nothing more than its price tag!
+This can lead people with an appreciation or interest into thinking they're buying something valuable when what they have purchased may only cost half as much at most- so beware--use these tests before making any purchases from unknown retailers.